 A Holter monitor is a type of EKG that you can wear with you throughout the day.
 Just like an EKG, a Holter monitor uses electrodes that stick to the surface of your skin.

 You usually wear the Holter monitor for 24 consecutive hours, during which it continuously monitors your heart.
-With a larger sample size of data on your heart’s performance, Dr. Maddukuri and Dr. Reynolds can get a more accurate view of your heart health.
+With a larger sample size of data on your heart’s performance, Dr. Maddukuri, Dr. Mallick, and Dr. Moore can get a more accurate view of your heart health.

-With an EKG, whether performed in-office or taken by a Holter monitor, Dr. Reynolds and Dr. Maddukuri can learn what they need to know to keep your heart healthy.
+With an EKG, whether performed in-office or taken by a Holter monitor, Dr. Maddukuri, Dr. Mallick, and Dr. Moore can learn what they need to know to keep your heart healthy.
 If you’re ready to schedule your EKG, call Sunnyvale Cardiology or book it online.